rizkydanz/Tugas_Portofolio_Dibimbing/README.md

-# Digital Skill Fair 30 - Data Science - Titanic
+# Project Portfolio Digital Skill Fair 30 - Data Science - Titanic

 # Dataset Titanic - Machine Learning from Disaster
-Dataset Titanic merupakan salah satu dataset paling terkenal dalam dunia machine learning dan data science.
-Dataset ini berisi informasi tentang penumpang kapal RMS Titanic yang tenggelam pada pelayaran perdananya pada tanggal 15 April 1912.
-Titanic adalah kapal penumpang terbesar pada masanya dan dikenal sebagai "kapal yang tidak bisa tenggelam."
-Namun, tragedi terjadi ketika kapal tersebut menabrak gunung es dan menyebabkan lebih dari 1.500 orang kehilangan nyawa.
+The Titanic dataset is one of the most famous datasets in the world of machine learning and data science.
+This dataset contains information about the passengers of the RMS Titanic ship that sank on its maiden voyage on April 15, 1912.
+The Titanic was the largest passenger ship of its time and was known as the "unsinkable ship."
+However, tragedy struck when the ship hit an iceberg and caused more than 1,500 people to lose their lives.

+You can download this dataset at the link : https://www.kaggle.com/competitions/titanic/overview

+# Goal
+predicting factors that affect the safety of Titanic passengers.
+And evaluating and comparing the four types of algorithms, which algorithm is better between Random Forest, Logistic Regression, SVM, KNN to predict the Titanic dataset

+# Requirement
+Library:
+1. numpy
+2. pandas
+3. os
+4. seaborn
+5. matplotlib
+6. sklearn